tensor-warrior/Aadhar-card-OCR/README.md

 **STEP 1: Card Blob Detection**
 This step is accomplished through edge detection of the boundaries of the card followed by blob cropping.
-We are using the Canny edge detector for edge detection.
-To crop out the aadhar blob we are using warp perspective.
+I have used the Canny edge detector for edge detection.
+To crop out the aadhar blob I have used warp perspective functionality in OpenCV.

 All these functionalities are incorporated in the script "card extractor.py" so you are required to run that first.
 This script will generate an image named "crop.jpg" which contains the cropped